 12th Street Auto Care Center is proud to be ASE and AAA certified.
 That means our mechanics have passed nationally recognized tests to inspect, repair or replace the different systems in your car, truck, van or SUV.
 You can trust our technicians to properly inspect your tires, patch leaks or replace your balding tires.
 Remember, your car tires need to be in good shape if you want to control your vehicle — especially in hazardous conditions.
-When you’re having tire troubles, stop by our auto repair shop.
+When you’re having tire troubles, stop by our local Sioux Falls, SD auto repair shop.
 Trust 12th Street Auto Care Center to provide friendly service and product satisfaction every time you need a tire repair or other auto-related repair, installation, replacement or inspection.

 Your tires help keep your vehicle on the road, negotiate turns, absorb strong vibrations or bumps and more.
 So if you notice one of your tires has a leak or the tread is worn, call 12th Street Auto Care Center.
 We’ll inspect your tires to see if they’re safe for your road trips, driving around town or even driving home from our auto shop.
 If you’re not sure how to gauge whether your tires are healthy or not, consider the following guidelines.